jetbrains-academy/rustlings-course/Structs/Structs/Struct Logic/task.md

 </div>

 <div class="hint">
 For is_international: What makes a package international?
-Seems related to the places it goes through right?
+Seems related to the places it goes through, right?
 </div>

 <div class="hint">